 is rigidly connected to the inertial World frame.
 The custom

 provides the rigid body subsystem blocks used in the example.

 Revolute Joint blocks enable you to model the joints connecting adjacent bodies and help set their initial states.
 Simscape™ Multibody™ software satisfies a joint state target precisely if it is kinematically valid and not in conflict with other state targets.
 A Priority parameter lets you specify which targets to attempt to satisfy first.

 Drag these blocks into the model.
 The two Revolute Joint blocks provide the double pendulum two rotational degrees of freedom.

 At the MATLAB® command prompt, enter

 A custom block library with the same name opens up.

 Drag these custom blocks into the model.
 Each block represents a rigid body in the double pendulum.
-See the tutorials in the table for detailed instructions on how to create the blocks.

 |Binary Link A||2|